protocol-fuzzing/protocol-state-fuzzer/README.md

     protected SulBuilder sulBuilder = new SulBuilderImpl();
     protected SulWrapper sulWrapper = new SulWrapperStandard();

-    // SulClientConfigImpl needs to be implemented
-    // MapperConfigImpl and SulAdapterConfigImpl can optionally be implemented
     @Override
     public StateFuzzerClientConfig buildClientConfig() {
-        return new StateFuzzerClientConfig(
+        return new StateFuzzerClientConfigStandard(
-            new LearnerConfig(),
+            new LearnerConfigStandard(),
-            new SulClientConfigImpl(new MapperConfigImpl(), new SulAdapterConfigImpl()),
+            new SulClientConfigStandard(new MapperConfigStandard(), new SulAdapterConfigStandard()),
-            new TestRunnerConfig(),
+            new TestRunnerConfigStandard(),
-            new TimingProbeConfig()
+            new TimingProbeConfigStandard()
         );
     }

-    // SulServerConfigImpl needs to be implemented
-    // MapperConfigImpl and SulAdapterConfigImpl can optionally be implemented
     @Override
     public StateFuzzerServerConfig buildServerConfig() {
-        return new StateFuzzerServerConfig(
+        return new StateFuzzerServerConfigStandard(
-            new LearnerConfig(),
+            new LearnerConfigStandard(),
-            new SulServerConfigImpl(new MapperConfigImpl(), new SulAdapterConfigImpl()),
+            new SulServerConfigStandard(new MapperConfigStandard(), new SulAdapterConfigStandard()),
-            new TestRunnerConfig(),
+            new TestRunnerConfigStandard(),
-            new TimingProbeConfig()
+            new TimingProbeConfigStandard()
         );
     }